SELinuxProject/selinux-notebook/src/vm_support.md

 chcon -l s0:c1022,c1023 Static_VM1.img
 ```

 3. Now that the image has been relabeled, the VM can now be started.

 The following example shows two static VMs (one is configured for
 *unconfined_t* that is allowed to run under the targeted policy - this
-was possible because the 's*etsebool -P virt_transition_userdomain
+was possible because the '*setsebool -P virt_transition_userdomain
-on*'* *boolean was set that allows *virtd_t* domain to transition to a
+on*' boolean was set that allows *virtd_t* domain to transition to a
 user domain (e.g. *unconfined_t*).

 | VM Image   | Object    | Static security context                            |